ThirtyCM/network_attacks/README.md

   * -r 500: 500 packets per second per thread

 ##### How to see if it works:
- Doing ping from another host.
+ Doing ping from another host, and monitorizing the victim host to see the packets arriving

  #### DDoS attack
  Send a burst of UDP or TCP packets from fake addresses.